 - Check all grooves and lens line.
 The lens should be in the groove in all portions of the rim.
 Bend your glasses slightly/twist the rim to ensure the lens stays firmly in place.

-If you are still struggling to removing or installing your lenses please follow the instructions below:
+If you are still struggling to remove or install your lenses please follow the instructions below:

 Repeat above process a couple of times in the same water.
 The frames will get gradually looser as they slowly heat up.